-This Tuition Reimbursement Program (TRP) will provide an incentive for teachers seeking further graduate level course credits that will allow them to teach special education by reimbursing them for their educational costs, not to exceed 50% of the cost they paid, limited to the University of Nebraska-Lincoln's tuition rate for Education Graduate Level courses.
+This Tuition Reimbursement Program (TRP) will provide an incentive for teachers seeking further graduate level course credits that will allow them to teach special education by reimbursing them for a portion of their educational costs.
 Distribution of funds will be given to teachers who are taking graduate courses to be qualified to become certified in Special Education.
 A teacher may not apply for tuition reimbursement for course work taken or Master's Degree received or earned prior to the adoption of this TRP.
 A teacher electing to participate in the tuition reimbursement program must complete and agree to the Tuition Reimbursement Application and Agreement, Exhibit "1", Request for Reimbursement Agreement, Exhibit "2", and attendant Promissory Note, Exhibit "3."
 Each teacher must also agree to accomplish the following:

-- 1. Work towards completion of a Master's degree in special education. - 2.
-Submit transcripts and receipts and understand that the teacher will be reimbursed for the tuition after such documents have been submitted. - 3.
+1. Work towards completion of a Master's degree in special education.

+- 2. Submit transcripts and receipts and understand that the teacher will be reimbursed for the tuition after such documents have been submitted. - 3.
 Prior to receipt of reimbursement, to execute a Promissory Note Agreement and Promissory Note in the forms attached hereto as Exhibit "3", with each Promissory Note being dated even with the receipt of reimbursement under the terms set forth on Exhibit "3". - 4.
 Satisfactorily teach all special education course(s) as assigned for not less than three (3) consecutive school years.